mit-cml/yrtoolkit/yr/tutorials/Translation.md

 ## Translation App Code

-One the left hand side of your screen, you will see the drawers of the blocks you will use to code your app.
+On the left hand side of your screen, you will see the drawers of the blocks you will use to code your app.
 The rest of the screen is your workspace.

+## SpeakEnglishButton Code

 On the left side of your screen, under <strong> SpeakEnglishButton </strong>, drag and drop the “when SpeakEnglishButton.Click” into your workspace.